K. S. Chithra: Concerts

 Apart from playback singing, she also appeared among the panel of judges in the singing reality television shows at Kerala (Idea Star Singer and Josco Indian Voice), at Tamil Nadu (Airtel Super Singer Junior), where she also won the award for Best Female Judge and at Andhra Pradesh (MAA TV) Super Singer.
 Apart from this judgement panel she has appeared in music-shows like Swarabhishekam, Super Masti, Jhumandi Nadam.
 She is a regular singer in Ilayaraja's, A.R.
 Rahman's and S.P.
 Balasubrahmanyam's concerts.
 She has performed all over the world in SPB's concerts along with S. P. Sailaja, S. P. Charan.
 She has been a regular singer participating in all the concerts of SPB50-The World Tour, she has performed almost all around the world with S. P. B. Charan, S. P. Sailaja, Sunitha Upadrashta Karthik & Shweta Mohan.

 She had performed at the Royal Albert Hall and House of Commons in London.
 On 6 June 2009, she performed in Qinghai International Musical Journey on Water and Life concert with a rendition of "Tunga Tarange Gange" alongside other singers from nations located around various major rivers such as the Ganges, Volga, Rhine, Danube, Mississippi, and Amazon.

+In 2024, K. S. Chithra headlined the Chithra Varnam concert on 11 May at the Chabot Performing Arts Center, Hayward, California.
+Organised by Kalalaya sponsored by Nambiar Builders, the event featured her signature melodies across multiple Indian languages, with support from musicians such as Sharreth and K. K. Nishad.
+The concert celebrated Mother's Day, adding a sentimental note to the evening.